mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 - Machine learning and Data analysis
 - Cosmology

-  - ##### BRIEF EXPLANATION ON RESEARCHES
+##### BRIEF EXPLANATION ON RESEARCHES
 Unlike my major title, my research field scale is as large as universe scale.
 I am working on black hole, their thermodynamic behavior and cosmology.
 If we  consider the thermodynamic variables as the space-time coordinates, it would be called _thermodynamic geometry_.
 My research is focused on thermodynamic geometry of black holes.
 It goes without saying I also have experience in cosmology, most of theoretical cosmologist are working on [standard model of cosmology](https://www.intechopen.com/books/redefining-standard-model-cosmology/introductory-chapter-standard-model-of-cosmology) where we assume that universe behaves just like [**Friedmann-Roberston-Walker (FRW)**](https://en.wikipedia.org/wiki/Friedmann–Lemaître–Robertson–Walker_metric) metric, but I consider that the universe does not follow the FRW metric that requires the univers to be homogeniouse and isotropy, therefore there would be another metric representation so-called **Bianchi type I** universe.
 In addition, I am interested in machine larning and generally, programming.
 You can see my portfolios in my [GitHub page](https://github.com/mohammadreza-ebrahimi).
 Mixture of machine learning and physics could be so delicious, I recommend you taste it.

+***
+### PUBLICATIONS
+After publishing in journals, I would complete this part, now it is private.

 #### RECOMMENDED BOOKS FOR INTERESTED IN THEORETICAL PHYSICS